AndrewKovalenko/jQuery-popUp/README.md

 *width* - specify width of message

-*top* - specify coordinate of top corners of message
+*top* - specify coordinate of top corners of message.
 NOTE: *top* will be ignored, if you specify *bottom* parameter